 Many construction sites tend to use multicopters, because the initial investment is low.
 Also their ability to fly around a building or around infrastructure, such as a bridge, makes them excellent tools for small-scale inspection.

-Vertical take-off and landing (VTOL)
+It features vertical take-off and landing (VTOL)

-Another advantage of WingtraOne is the vertical take-off and landing.
+Another advantage of WingtraOne for large areas is the vertical take-off and landing.
 “We looked at fixed-wing drones, but they need a passage to land, and we often have small places for landing.
 We can take off and land everywhere with WingtraOne.
 It’s really good,” explained Kjellsmoen, from the Norwegian Roads Administration.

 WingtraOne offers fully-automated flight, it takes off from and lands in a predictable and tight space without requiring the operator to risk entering the construction site itself.